 You are here

-As a song recitalist, he works regularly with pianist Julius Drake.
-Recent engagements include the Schubertiade, recitals throughout Europe a residency at the Wigmore Hall, and at New York’s Carnegie-Zankel Hall as part of a US tour of Schubert’s Winterreise.
-Mr Finley’s many solo recital CD releases have been devoted to songs of Barber, Ives, Ravel and Schumann’s song cycles “Dichterliebe and other Heine settings” and “Liederkreis Op.
-24 & 39”, and "Songs and Proverbs of William Blake" by Benjamin Britten.
-With a continuing partnership with Julius Drake on the Hyperion label, all have been critically acclaimed, including an unprecedented three Gramophone Awards in the Solo Vocal category.
+Finley’s many solo recital CD releases have been devoted to songs of Barber, Ives, Ravel, and Schumann, and “Songs and Proverbs of William Blake” by Benjamin Britten.
+His continuing partnership with Julius Drake on the Hyperion label has been critically acclaimed, including an unprecedented three Gramophone Awards in the Solo Vocal category.
 Last season saw the release of Schubert’s Winterreise, and this year sees the release of songs for bass voice by Liszt.

-Mr Finley’s 2015 season includes the role of Wolfram in Wagner’s Tannhäuser at the Lyric Opera of Chicago.
+Finley’s 2015 season includes the role of Wolfram in Wagner’s Tannhäuser at the Lyric Opera of Chicago.
 He premieres orchestral songs called “Rubáiyát” by Einojuhani Rautavaara, as well as this composer’s orchestral version of Sibelius Songs with the Helsinki Philharmonic.
-He will portray two villains this year, balanced by a patriotic hero.
-Firstly, he will take the stage as Nick Shadow at the Metropolitan Opera for their production of The Rake’s Progress by Stravinsky.
-Before heading to San Francisco Opera to take the title role of Stephen Sondheim’s Sweeny Todd in September, he will sing the title role in the new production at the Royal Opera House in Rossini’s Guillaume Tell.
+He will take the stage as Nick Shadow at the Metropolitan Opera for their production of The Rake’s Progress by Stravinsky.

 He gives masterclasses and this season will give one at the Juilliard School of Music, as well as working with the Jette Parker Young Artists’ Program at the Royal Opera, Covent Garden and the Lindemann Program at the Met.